Sushants-Git/icloud/README.md

 turbo run dev
 ```

-7. To Build
+7. Build the Project
 ```bash
 turbo build
 ```

 ## Assumptions
-- I am assuming that the `x-api-key` was meant to be mostly so that someone who has proper access can access the data without needing to login.
-- Therefore i did not focus much on it's handling, initally i set it up dynamically whenever the user logged in and then send it with every subsiquient request, but then i realised then i would need to make sure that no request goes out before it, since they all would need the `x-api-key` header, making the request, response cycle kinda slow, so gave up on that.
+- I initially set up the x-api-key to be generated dynamically from the server when a user logs in.
+However, this meant I had to ensure the key was set up before every request, which could slow things down.
+So, I decided to abandon that approach. ( I am assuming the main purpsose of the `x-api-key` is just to be able to query the `db` externally without loging in, thought i would let you know this since there will be some deadcode regarding this in the codebase)

 ## DB Schema